heseltime/heseltime.github.io/pages/rDai.md

 From Chris Olah’s [Understanding LSTM Networks](https://colah.github.io/posts/2015-08-Understanding-LSTMs/): great diagrams there.

+### Getting LSTM

+Regardless of architecture, and since a lot has been written to explain LSTMs from the ground up, I would like to clear up the blocks you might face if you are similar to me, as you try and understand the approach.

+- The weights $$ W_{{i,o,f,z}} are **matrices**, for the input data to each of the gates
+- The recurrent weights $$ R_{i,o,f,z} $$ are **also just learnable matrices**, it really is all very similar to a regular neural net once you unroll the thing formally

 ### Tricks of the Trade

 See **Ticker Steps**, **Negative Gate Biases**, **Scaled Activation Functions**, etc. in [The Sorcerer’s Apprentice Guide to Training LSTMs](https://www.niklasschmidinger.com/posts/2020-09-09-lstm-tricks/) by Niklas Schmidinger.